 Week 28 – Travel

 Travel has always been an integral part of the human experience – visiting family, finding food, finding new lands.
 These days, however, most people travel for leisure, to experience a new place.
 My children and I have done some travelling over the years and visited many places in Australia.
-We have holidayed in South East Queensland at locations such as Maidenwell, Bunya Mountains, Toowoomba, Sunshine Coast, Chinchilla, Miles, Stanthorpe, Goondiwindi, Gold Coast, Kingaroy.
+We have holidayed in South East Queensland – Maidenwell, Bunya Mountains, Toowoomba, Sunshine Coast, Chinchilla, Stanthorpe, Goondiwindi, Gold Coast, Kingaroy.

 We did a road trip to Tasmania in 2014 travelling down the Newell Highway through New South Wales into Victoria.
 We spent a day exploring Melbourne before getting on the Spirit of Tasmania to travel across Bass Strait.
 In Tasmania we visited Cataract George, Low Head, Oatlands, Hobart, Port Arthur, Tahune Forest, Strahan, Cradle Mountain, Mole Caves to name just a few of the things we saw.
 We loved exploring the region and the kids still talk about it.